 By uniting our health, education and research expertise across the state, Mater has greater capacity to collaborate to ensure the highest quality of care and find new ways to meet unmet community need.

 History of the ministry

-More than a hundred years later, Mater’s bustling network of hospitals and supporting healthcare services extend beyond ‘Mater Hill’ to the wider Brisbane community, impacting the lives of hundreds of thousands of people each year.
+Through this spirit of innovation characterised by the Sisters of Mercy, Mater has continued to grow to meet the needs of the community.
+More than a hundred years later, Mater’s network of hospitals and healthcare services extend across Queensland, impacting the lives of hundreds of thousands of people each year.

 The ministry today

 Mater comprises of an extensive network of both public and private hospitals, health centres and related businesses, a nationally accredited education provider, a world-class medical research institute and philanthropic support.

 Mater Health—is a network of hospital and healthcare services across the state, with hospital facilities in Townsville, Mackay, Rockhampton, Bundaberg, Redland, Springfield and South Brisbane and a personalised community-based allied health and nursing service delivered by Mater at Home.

 Mater Education—is committed to supporting quality healthcare service delivery through excellence and expertise in education and continuing professional development of healthcare staff and students.